-The Final Universe is assessed against the minimum requirements detailed in Table 1 except for the requirement on "Corporate Target Setting".
-In case the Final Universe does not meet any of the minimum requirements, then the weights of the securities in the Final Universe are modified through an iterative process as described in Appendix IV.
+The Final Universe is assessed against the minimum requirements detailed in Table 1.
+In case the Final Universe is found deficient on any of the minimum requirements, then the weights of the securities in the Final Universe are determined through an iterative process as described in Appendix IV.

-2.7.3 Applying The MSCI 10/40 Indexes Methodology
+2.7.3 Applying the MSCI 10/40 Indexes Methodology

-The MSCI 10/40 Indexes methodology15 is then applied to construct the Final Universe, such that the weight of any single group entity16 is capped at 10% and the sum of the weights of all group entities with a weight of more than 5% is capped at a maximum weight of 40%.
+The MSCI 10/40 Indexes methodology15 is then applied on the remaining securities, such that the weight of any single group entity16 is capped at 10% and the sum of the weights of all group entities with a weight of more than 5% is capped at a maximum of 40%.

-14 For details regarding the LCT Category and LCT Score, please refer to Appendix I: MSCI Low Carbon Transition Risk Assessment
+14 For details regarding the LCT Category and LCT Score, please refer to Appendix I: MSCI Low Carbon Transition Risk Assessment.

-15 For more details, please refer to the MSCI 10/40 Indexes Methodology at www.msci.com/index-methodology
+15 For details, refer to the MSCI 10/40 Indexes Methodology at www.msci.com/index-methodology